data-engineering-community/data-engineering-wiki/Concepts/Data Pipeline.md

 ### Data Sources

 Common data sources are application databases, APIs, or files from an SFTP server.
-If you are looking for data sources to practice with or analyze, many governments publish their datasets publically and you can find them by searching "[open data portal](http://googleitfor.me/?q=open+data+portal)."
+If you are looking for data sources to practice with or analyze, many governments publish their datasets publicly and you can find them by searching "[open data portal](http://googleitfor.me/?q=open+data+portal)."

 ### Business Logic